 A great card for pros, although it won't do 4K

 Resolution: 1080p | Frame rate: 60fps | Interface: PCIe x1, HDMI

 If you want to take your recordings to the next level, Elgato’s internal HD60 Pro card is a good shout.
 Indeed, their website claims that this card features “an advanced, onboard H.264 encoder that enables you to record unlimited footage in superb 1080p [60fps] quality, at a bitrate up to 60Mbps.”
 Not too shabby.
-Although it only streams in 720p, it still manages a solid 60fps.
+It can also stream at 1080p when using Game Capture HD, OBS Studio and Xsplit.
 Petite, classy form-factor are in the HD60 Pro’s favor as well.
 At around $150/£150, it’s a sound option that gives great results for less.

 4. Razer Ripsaw HD

 The illustrious 1080p-4K middleground option

 Resolution: 1080p capture; 4K passthrough | Frame rate: 60fps | Interface: USB 3.0

 Admittedly, the one downside to the Razer Ripsaw HD is that it's not the Elgato HD60 Pro.
 It doesn't have its own proprietary software, so you're forced to use OBS or subscribe to XSplit.
 On the other hand, many people prefer those wares to Elgato's own, and most of us use those third party applications on our own volition.
 And because it doesn't have its own software, the Ripsaw HD also supports built-in, easy to use audio mixing with the help of its hardwired, "hassle free" mic and headphone jacks.
 For the price, it also has the best picture quality.